Commuting Tips to Save Money (and Yourself!)

 Some final commuting thoughts!

 You are not alone in your hatred of the rush hour.
 The average commute to work in the UK is now at 48 minutes – and that’s the average, so when you take into account the people sensible enough to just need to cross the road to get to work, some others are really pushing the limits!

 But how long is too long to commute to work in the UK?
 One in seven people take two hours to get into work, and that’s each way!

 Four hours a day sat in traffic can drive anyone a little mad, even if they do have a near-infinite library of audiobooks available to them.

 The answer is really anything that makes you feel uncomfortable and that your pay and enjoyment of work doesn’t justify the time spent getting to the point where you start your working day.

 People ask, ‘how do you reduce commuting costs?’ but it’s not just about business travel savings, it’s about quality of life.

 It is possible to change your commute as these tips have shown – so why not start today?

 Improving your finances with Compare UK Quotes

-It’s not just about cutting down on money wasted during your commute or finding other cheap ways to travel in the UK, Compare UK Quotes have a library of helpful articles on everything from critical illness insurance to finding the best credit cards (and a lot more besides!).
+It’s not just about cutting down on money wasted during your commute or finding other cheap ways to travel in the UK, Compare UK Quotes can help you reduce your car insurance costs.